Jonathanlemon/KafkaMicroserviceDemo/README.md

 Ensure WSL 2 is installed, with latest apt-get update and upgrades done Java JDK 17 or higher installed

+Download Kafka binary from the official site, and extract

 Kafka setup steps:
 For KRaft mode (latest versions, zookeeper outdated now), ensure this line exists in server.properties: controller.quorum.voters=1@127.0.0.1:9093